HRizwan1/2019-team-06f/reports/sprint-03/report.md

 * Functioning "Search-box" for registered users to search images using (hashtags) (I)
 * Data Encryption at Rest using XtraDB and InnoDB (I)
 * Working on the upload feature to link pictures that belong to each user (I)
-* Design responsive web design using CSS media queries in order to fit into devices such as desktop, mobiles, and iPad (I)
+* Implement responsive web design using CSS media queries in order to fit multiple form factors, such as mobile and tablet (I)
 * Incorporate Riemann for capture of application metrics (I)

-### Project Accomplishments: Goals Accomplished (17/20)
+### Project Accomplishments: Goals Accomplished (18/22)

 * Successfully built a slave database server using Packer
 * Built Redis cache server using Packer
 * Fixed binding Error:50-server.cnf (ignored causing a binding error due to permissions) from one of our github issues last sprint
 * Created layouts for user/admin interface
-* Designed & Created tables for users and pictures using MariaDB
+* Designed & Created tables for users and pictures using MySQL
 * Created “create-new.sql” and “insert-new.sql” files to use at build for automation
 * Created Admin panel to view all users and to create admins / regular users
 * User Panel created
 * Created upload feature-button for registered users to upload images
 * Restricted privileges for unregistered users have only read access to index page
 * To develop the user panel by allowing registered users to upload images
-* Gathered images for 15 test user and stored all these images in the database (225 photos downloaded)
+* Gathered images for 15 test user and stored all these images in database (225 photos downloaded)
-* Inserted Photo hashtags for all the images in the database
+* Inserted Photo hashtags for all the images in database
-* Website pulls from the database to display photos in user accounts
 * Fixed the footer on the admin page
-* Added a vertical scroll bar table into admin page view all users
+* Added a vertical scroll bar table onto admin page view all users
 * Successfully changed md5 hash password to SHA1-hash-SHA-1 with salt to hash the user passwords
+* Website pulls from the database to display photos in user accounts
-* Users can upload images from their registered account
+* Users can upload images from their registered accounts

 ### Project Requirements: